nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

 However the computation of these aggregates by the elasticsearch back-end does not come for free.

 {{#> callout type='warning' }}
-It is not realistic to design a search that allows an end-user to trigger complex aggregate computation on a search result set potentially containing hundreds of thousands of documents.
+It is not realistic to design a search that allows an end-user to trigger a complex aggregate computation on a search result set potentially containing hundreds of thousands of documents.
 {{/callout}}

 As a direct result, a search definition: